awpala/my-omscs-notes/cs-6290/04-branches.md

 The objective of the tournament predictor is to optimize each predictor to its corresponding branches; however, it is unknown a priori which predictor is optimized to which branches.

-Given two predictors (e.g., a gshare and a pshare, as in the figure shown above), the program counter (PC) is used to index into both predictors, and the decisions that they generate are are combined with a **meta-predictor** (another array of 2-bit counters, which is also indexed via the PC).
+Given two predictors (e.g., a gshare and a pshare, as in the figure shown above), the program counter (PC) is used to index into both predictors, and the decisions that they generate are combined with a **meta-predictor** (another array of 2-bit counters, which is also indexed via the PC).
 The output of the meta-predictor does not give a prediction for the branch, but rather it indicates which of the two predictors is the more likely to give an accurate prediction for the branch in question.

 The individual predictors are "trained" as before.
 However, the meta-predictor is trained differently.
 Rather than incrementing when the branch is taken and decrementing when the branch not taken, the meta-predictor is trained based on the performance of the two predictors, as depicted in the following table: